SlavyanDesu/BocchiBot/README.md

 After that scan the QR code using your WhatsApp in your phone!

 # Features
-If you want to unlock premium commands, please at least buy me a coffee at least 1 on Ko-fi platform.
+If you want to unlock premium commands, please buy me a coffee at least 1 on Ko-fi platform.

 |     Leveling     |  Availability  |
 | :--------------: | :------------: |